iotang/cxk-ball/README_EN.md

 This Project's name is "CXK Play BasketBall" Game，The original Project：[h5-game-blockBreaker](https://github.com/yangyunhe369/h5-game-blockBreaker)

-Finally, If you like this game, please give me a star, thanks!
+Finally, If you like this game, please give us a star, thanks!

 ## Game Screenshots

 ![](https://s2.ax1x.com/2019/06/04/Vtzjuq.png)

-The game has several levels to choose from (easy, normal, difficult, super hard and more harder difficulties)
+The game has many speed levels to choose.

+From EXTREME-EASY to I WANNA, there will be a level fit you.

 The mode which speed>=8, Please ikun's don't try it lightly, Otherwise it might go crazy.
 (XD

 ![](https://s2.ax1x.com/2019/06/04/VN9bCD.gif)

+> Translate:
+>
+> Difficulty: Ori and the Blind Forest-like, Speed 10
+>
+> Level 1
+>
+> Q: Ball Mind-controlling, CD 3 sec, Cost 2524
+>
+> W: Kun's Shuffle, CD 15 sec, Cost 9465
+>
+> E: Blink Master, CD 0.3 sec, Cost 1262
+>
+> Score: 53594 (final)

 Wish you have a good game!

 ## How to experience

+You can play it online on the temporary [demo](https://sycstudio.com/cxk-ball/).

-You can git clone this project to local
+And also you can git clone this project to local.

 Original Project: